Men's Health

 One screening option is a digital rectal exam.
 Because the prostate gland lies in close proximity to the rectum, your doctor can physically assess the gland via a rectal exam.
 This is a relatively quick procedure where your doctor will look for any lumps or abnormalities on the prostate gland.

 An alternative screening option is a PSA blood test.
 This measures the levels of Prostate Specific Antigen (PSA), a protein produced by the prostate gland.
-The amount of PSA protein in the blood sample can indicate whether malignant cells are present or not.
+The amount of PSA protein in the blood sample can indicate whether malignant cells are present or not, as they will start to alter to normal function of the gland.

 Although this test is a useful tool for detecting prostate cancer, elevated PSA levels may be caused by other factors, such as an enlarged prostate, old age, or prostatitis.
 Requesting a PSA blood test needs to be discussed with your doctor to be added in your annual health check-up.

-There are also actions you can take reduce your risk of developing cancer before screening age, like being mindful of your health and keeping active.
-Research suggests there are better odds against prostate cancer in patients who exercise.
-It's thought that men who take part in regular physical activity are less likely to develop prostate cancer in the first place.
+There are also actions you can take reduce your risk of developing cancer before screening age.
+These involve maintaining a healthy body weight, regular exercise, sustaining a healthy diet, reducing alcohol intake and stopping smoking.
+In particular, it's thought that men who take part in regular physical activity are less likely to develop prostate cancer and have better outcomes if they do.
 See the 'Keeping fit and healthy' section below and the Prostate Cancer Foundation NZ for further information.

 Testosterone deficiency

 Testosterone is a reproductive hormone produced by the testes.
-It is released in response to a cascade of hormonal signal's stemming from the brain.
-It provides endocrine signals to various mechanisms.
-Often linked to sex drive, it plays a vital role in sperm production.
-Testosterone is also associated with regulating bone and muscle mass, how men store fat in the body and even red blood cell production.
+It is released in response to a cascade of hormonal signals originating at the brain.
+Once released, testosterone circulates in the bloodstream and provides endocrine/hormonal signals to various organs/body systems.
+Whilst it is often known for its sex drive and vital role in sperm production, testosterone is also associated with regulating bone and muscle mass, male fat storage and red blood cell production.

 Testosterone production increases as a man goes through puberty.
-These levels are then regulated and produced at a steady rate until around the age of 30 and then testosterone levels begin to decline.
+These levels are then regulated and produced at a steady rate until around the age of 30 when they begin to decline.

 What happens if there's a deficiency in testosterone?